 Extended support for Silverstripe CMS 3

-Support for Silverstripe CMS 3 has been extended approximately nine months to June 2021.
+Support for Silverstripe CMS 3 has been extended approximately 11 months to September 2021.

 Extended support and development for Silverstripe CMS 4

-Active development for Silverstripe CMS 4 has been extended for an additional year, until the end of 2020.
-Correspondingly, full support for CMS 4 has been extended until the end of 2021.
+Active development for Silverstripe CMS 4 has been extended for an additional year, until the mid-2021.
+Correspondingly, full support for CMS 4 has been extended until mid-2022.